Please read our application criteria carefully before you apply for our grant programme.

 Freelance journalists are expected to pitch their stories to the media organisations themselves, and are encouraged to charge freelance fees where appropriate.
 The Journalism Grants community is a great place to get advice on which partners to target.
 We also encourage partnerships with media organisations who have not previously published IDR projects.

 Newsrooms and their employed journalists are particularly encouraged to apply, however applications from state-owned or directly government-controlled entities are not eligible.
 The Guardian and Le Monde Afrique are also not eligible as primary publication partners, as they already receive direct support from the Bill & Melinda Gates Foundation.
+Ineligible media outlets cannot be considered as primary publication partners, but can be included as part of an application as secondary publication partners alongside other eligible outlets.

 Successful applications show deep engagement and collaboration with local reporters on the ground.